NaoY220/cse15l-lab-reports/labReport5.md

 ![Image](ProfATop.png)

 To solve the problem that you have on `printList(ArrayList)`, pay attention to your parameter: `printList(ArrayList<Integer> list)`.
 The parameter accept `ArrayList<Integer>` not the object of `ArrayList object`.
 To print the contents of `ArrayList object`, you may return String value storing each element of that object rather than setting your method as `void` type.
-Or, you can change your method to compare content of `ArrayList object` to the `ArrayList<Integer>`parameter.

 For bash script, you can see the sentence `java.lang.IndexOutOfBoundsException: Index 3 out of bounds for length 3`, so there should be the problem on setting your range of index to get your value from your `ArrayList object`.
 You said that there is problem on line 25, but it is not in main java, but it is in `MyArrayListTest`.